FuryCraft/Orysia/README.md

 # Orysia
+> Orysia is a french minecraft modded server.
+Visit our [website](https://orysia.hostim.fr)

 ---

-This is a repository for the Orysia's launcher
----
+This repository is needed to install our launcher.